Homology of configuration spaces of hard squares in a rectangle: Introduction

 In the more general setting, we describe a cubical complex $\cell{n}{p}{q}$ and show it is always a deformation retract of the configuration space $\config{n}{p}{q}$.
 Applying discrete Morse theory on this complex allows us to establish some necessary conditions on where nontrivial homology can appear.

 In the following, we always assume that $p,q \ge 1$, $0 \le n \le pq$, and $j \ge 0$.
-We also sometimes use a different parametrization, which can be thought of as a ``large-scale'' parametrization, by defining $x=n/pq$ and $y=j/pq$.
-The quantity $x$ has an easy interpretation as a ``density'', describing the area ratio in the rectangular that is occupied by squares.
+We also sometimes use a ``large-scale'' parametrization, by defining $x=n/pq$ and $y=j/pq$.
+The quantity $x$ has a physical interpretation as ``density'', describing the area ratio in the rectangular region that is occupied by squares.

 \begin{restatable}[Homology vanishing theorem]{theorem}{vanishinghomology} We have the following. \begin{enumerate} \item If $j > pq-n$, then $H_j[\config{n}{p}{q}] =0$. \item If $j > n$, then $H_j[\config{n}{p}{q}] =0$. \item If $j > pq / 3$, then $H_j[\config{n}{p}{q}] =0$. \end{enumerate} Equivalently, on the large scale we have that if $H_j [ \config{n}{p}{q} ] \neq 0$, then $y \le \min \{ 1-x, \; x, \; 1/ 3 \}.$ \\ \end{restatable}